DDomino/TPAssesment/README.md

 The assignement is detailed in the docuements folder.

 For this assignement i went with Python for my language and Postgres as a database.
-Additional python packages neede for this project is the "psycopg2" package and "Pandas"
+Additional python packages needed for this project is "psycopg2" and "Pandas"

 ```
 python -m pip install psycopg2